hmslima/sambahsacompletegrammar/sambahsa.md

 contributions from another languages, especially arabic, but also chinese, indonesian and many others.

-Being an auxiliary language, sambahsa is much more easier than any national language like german or spanish, but sambahsa is a bit more difficult if compared to other auxiliary languages because of show itself as complicated in the start, but after that the learning process show itself incredibly simple.
+For being an auxiliary language, sambahsa is much more easier than any national language like german or spanish, but sambahsa is a bit more difficult if compared to other auxiliary languages because it is a bit complicated at the beginning, but after that, the learning process is incredibly simple.

 With what the language looks alike?
 The interesting of sambahsa is that you don't see it as a constructed language, but as a national language